Caleb-Mitchell/hangman-ruby/README.md

 # HANGMAN

-A hangman word guessing game, written in Ruby, built into a simple web app using sinatra, and hosted on heroku.
+A hangman word guessing game, written in Ruby, built into a simple web app using Sinatra, and hosted on Heroku.

-This was made in the effort to rebuild my final project for Stanford's CS106A (which I took in the form of [code in place](https://codeinplace.stanford.edu/), a fantastic introduction to coding).
+This was made in the effort to rebuild my final project for Stanford's CS106A (which I took in the form of [Code In Place](https://codeinplace.stanford.edu/), a fantastic introduction to coding).
 I wanted to build this simple game once again, this time from scratch and without boilerplate, as a simple webapp.